Yews to Eucalypts

 The settlers were made up of free men and women, prisoners and military officers and personnel.

 Not everyone stayed at Risdon Cove, some chose to return to Port Jackson and the fledgling settlement of Sydney.
-At the time that Robert arrived in Risdon Cove he was one of the 433 people in total who were involved in establishing the new township.
+When Robert arrived in Risdon Cove he was one of the 433 people establishing the new township.
 According to records of the day each of these people were provided with by the ‘stores’ in those early days.
 The goal of course was to ‘get off the stores’ sooner rather than later.
 (Convicts Unbound by Marjorie Tipping has a full list of settlers and is a fantastic resource book.
 I found it at the library and had to ask to use it but it’s well worth the read.)

 See lower left hand side for Robert Hay